A literal is either a variable, then called positive literal, or the negation of a variable, then called negative literal.

 return variable;

-and this literal are equals:
+};Returns true if o and this literal are equals:

 - this and other literal are of the same kind - i.e. both negative or positive